Othmanosx/g2i-trivia-game/README.md

 ## Start

-After the successfull installation of the packages: `yarn dev`
+After the successful installation of the packages, run `yarn dev` to start the dev environment.

+to build production version, run `yarn build` then `yarn start` to start website in production mode